ethereum/EIPs/EIPS/Muir Glacier upgrade postmortem.md

 ## Abstract

-To describe the process of preparing and activating the Muir Glacier network upgrade.
+To provide a retrospective of Muir Glacier network upgrade.

 ## Motivation